 How we collect your data

 When you interact with us, we collect information about you.
-This could be when you purchase a ticket or membership; make a donation; apply for or take part in a project; sign up to our mailing list; or register on our website.
+This could be when you purchase a ticket or membership; make a donation; apply for or take part in a project; sign up to our mailing list; register on our website; apply for a job, or work for us.
 These interactions may happen online; by telephone; by email; or in person.